Syfy Insider Exclusive

 Of course, when we look back over the history of Wonder Woman, a lot of men made up the creative team over entire decades of her history, and that brings its own set of challenges when you’re dealing with an island specifically meant to show a society that exists without male influence.
 The Amazons have not been treated particularly well by many creative teams, being mass slaughtered first by Darkseid and then the OMACs before those stories were ultimately retconned.
 There was also the somewhat bizarre inclusion of tribal warfare among the Amazons in which they were portrayed as being much more bloodthirsty and violent than initially suspected.

-In Amazons Attack, the Amazons fared a full-fledged war on humanity, attacking major cities without explanation.
+In Amazons Attack, the Amazons waged a full-fledged war on humanity, attacking major cities without explanation.
 This story arc went out of its way to portray Amazons as irrational and overly hostile to men.
 Though this was ultimately explained as the influence of Circe, the series itself didn’t do any favors for Themyscira’s image.
-Amazons have often been portrayed as vengeful and duplicitous since thus magnifying an inherent distrust of women in the text.
+Amazons have often been portrayed as vengeful and duplicitous since, thus magnifying an inherent distrust of women in the text.

 Despite the many steps and missteps along the way, Paradise Island continues to survive.
 As recently as G. Willow Wilson’s run on the character, we saw Princess Diana reflect the positive teachings of her home, continuing to fulfill her work as an ambassador for the Amazons.
 Indeed, Themyscira is at its very best when it’s teaching us something about how much more peaceful the world could be without gender oppression in it at all.